ktkiiski/pistejaska/README.md

 - save every change to localstorage (or even to server?) to prevent accidental data loss
 - celebration page on save to see the winner with konfetti animation
 - better backups
+- generic variation support for games (e.g. different maps or different rules result in different scores that should be taken into account in reporting)

 ## Known issues